 Entering the mess, Indu had the sense of the feeling of dread worsening in the pit of her stomach, when she saw that the breakfast was shavige.
 Heaping curses on Malli, she went near the breakfast counter, and after a few unsuccessful attempts at trying to transfer the shavige from the serving bowl to her plate, courtesy the shavige being so sticky, Indu sat down to eat.
 She was planning on gobbling up the breakfast within a few minutes so as not to be late for the exam.
 But, alas, it looked like the universe had different plans for her, as the shavige seemed to have taken the phrase ‘United we stand, divided we fall’ to heart.
 The shavige was putting such an united front before her, ensuring that Indu couldn’t separate even a tiny portion, that for a moment she wondered if it was cooked in Ambuja cement, instead of the usual dalda (hydrogenated vegetable oil), that Malli favoured because of it’s low cost .
 Thinking that she would definitely need the energy to help her get through a long day of practical exam, she took the whole mass and swallowed it down, post which she had tears streaming down her face as the hot food went down her Oesophagus (food pipe).
 She gulped down her now cold coffee and out she ran.

-Since 7:45 was the earliest that the college bus ran from the hostel every morning, Indu had planned on reaching the college by taking an auto rickshaw.
-As she stood at the hostel gates and her eyes searched the road from end to end, not a single auto was in sight.
+Since 7:45 was the earliest that the college bus ran from the hostel every morning, Indu planned on taking an auto rickshaw.
+As she stood at the hostel gates and searched the road from end to end, not a single auto was in sight.
 But, that was to be expected, for, if a person is walking on the sidewalk with no intention of taking an auto, then there would be empty autos parading before her/him one after the other.
 But, if a person is in need of one, then it would be as if there was an auto rickshaw strike!
 Sighing in dejection and thinking of catching an auto from the circle two blocks away, she started walking quickly on the sidewalk.
-Just then, an empty auto came whizzing out of the narrow lane beside the hostel compound and came to a sudden halt in front of her.
+Just then, an empty auto came whizzing out of the narrow lane beside the hostel compound and halted before her.
 “Where do you want to go?”, she hesitated, but replied “To GDIMC college” “Hop in”.
 After a moment of hesitation, when she looked at the autos parked at the circle, she climbed in, thinking it would be a waste of time to walk till there to catch an auto, when there already was an empty one in front of her.
-Taking her femur and textbook out of the bag, she started to revise about the bone markings and also the origin and insertion of various muscles on the bone.
+Taking her femur and textbook out of the bag, she started to revise about the bone markings and the origin and insertion of various muscles on the bone.
 When she was almost done with her revision, she looked up, thinking that they should have reached the college by now, as it took just 5-10 minutes to reach the college from hostel.
 But, when she looked up, she didn’t see any fruit stalls or sweet shops that lined the road leading to the college or the huge trees that stood majestically on one side of the wide road in front of the Girivana government hospital or even the huge circle near the college, which was an important intersection and which would be bustling with activity in mornings.
 In fact, she couldn’t recognize the stretch of road that they were traveling on.
 She could see a few houses scattered here and there, but aside from them, the area looked pretty deserted.
 Thinking that the auto driver hadn’t properly heard her when she told him the college name or that he was taking some short cut to the college, she asked him, “Which road is this?
 I said GDIC college.
 Is this some sort of a short cut to the college?
 Please get to the main road, I am already running late”.
 She was answered with silence.

 To be continued…